cerus/edina/cli/README.md

 # edina/cli

 The `cli` module contains a simple REPL for the Edina language.
-This module has been neglected a little because I have been focussing on the JVM compiler.
-I will try to update this soon.
+The REPL implements all Edina features except importing and native calls.

 ## How to run

 `java -jar edina-cli.jar`

+## Special commands

+`!stack`: Same as native_stack_debug\
+`!pop`: Pop the top stack item\
+`!string`: Interpret the top stack items as a string and print to stdout (without popping)